toolongdontread/Habit-Tracker-Project/README.md

 ## How to run the app in Android Studio?

-1. Drag the 'rntest2' to desktop first
+1. Drag the 'Habit-Tracker-Project-main' to desktop first

-2. Open cmd.exe and input
+2. Open cmd.exe and input the following codes

 i.

 ```
-cd desktop\rntest2
+cd desktop\Habit-Tracker-Project-main
 ```
 ii.